Had a great time with my friends from Fox 29

 at Zumba class in Wildwood, NJ this morning!

 START YOUR LABOR DAY WEEKEND OFF WITH A LEGEND!

-For the past 2 summers, Gateway 26 and I partnered to bring a unique opportunity for hockey fans of all ages on the Wildwood boardwalk, and we will revisit this opportunity beginning on Memorial Day Weekend 2014.
+For the past 2 summers, Gateway 26 and I partnered to bring a unique opportunity for hockey fans of all ages on the Wildwood boardwalk, and we will end the summer season on Labor Day Weekend 2014.
 We have established a fan meet-and-greet, with the opportunity to purchase autographed copies of my book, “Unmasked”, exclusive, autographed photos, and autographs on items of your choice.
 First and foremost, we want to thank the loyal fans for joining us the past couple summers, making the experience each week a huge success!

-I’ll be making a special appearance at Gateway 26 TOMORROW NIGHT, Saturday, June 28th, from 7-9pm!
+I’ll be making a special appearance at Gateway 26 on Saturday, August 30th, 2014!

 Gateway 26 is located at 26th Street and Boardwalk in Wildwood, New Jersey.

 Enjoy your last weekend of the summer in The Wildwoods!

 My little buddy Penelope from South Philly and I at Gateway 26!

 What a great turn out!

 Visit me every Monday night at Gateway 26,